 Local Enterprise Partnerships have been tasked by the UK Government to develop Local Industrial Strategies to help create more prosperous communities and tackle the vast regional and local disparities that exist across the UK.

-A Local Industrial Strategy (LIS) should bring together a strong, well-informed evidence base about an area’s economy and outline a long-term set of priorities that capitalise on existing opportunities, address weaknesses and resolve an area's needs.
+Our draft Local Industrial Strategy for Hertfordshire (LIS) has brought together a strong, well-informed evidence base about our area’s economy and outlines a long-term set of priorities that capitalise on existing opportunities and addresses our area's needs.

-The focus for the Local Industrial Strategy will be on how we can boost productivity and will be used to inform choices at local and national levels.
+It will also be used to inform choices at local and national levels.
 It is not a bidding document.
-There is no new funding directly attached to the Local Industrial Strategy; in order for a Local Industrial Strategy to be agreed with Government it should be achievable within funding streams that already exist.
+There is no new funding directly attached to the Local Industrial Strategy; in order for it to be agreed with Government it should be achievable within funding streams that already exist.

 However, Local Industrial Strategies will help to inform how existing funds such as the UK Shared Prosperity Fund and future place-based funds are allocated, along with a wide range of other local and national funding streams as set out across the Industrial Strategy.
 This may include the Strength in Places Fund, Transforming Cities Fund, Cultural Development Fund and others.